vexip-ui/vexip-ui/docs/guides/global/desc.en-US.md

 Lousy work.

-By using Vexip UI, you just need to pass an object in the second parameter of `app.use` and specify the `props` option:
+And now, you just need to pass an object in the second parameter of `app.use` and specify the `props` option:

 ```ts
 import { createApp } from 'vue'